History of Bethel College

 Bethel experienced a remarkable renaissance under the presidency of Norman V. Bridges (1989-2004).
 A dynamic team of administrators, repeated record enrollments, greatly expanded curricular offerings, the hiring of nationally known scholars, an aggressive, aesthetically attractive plan of campus development, and notable periods of spiritual renewal have helped make Bethel College a school of choice for many from the region.

-Dr. Steven R. Cramer was inaugurated in 2004 as the sixth president of Bethel College, and his tenure has extended the pattern of strong, progressive leadership.
-Dr. Dennis D. Engbrecht continues as Senior Vice President.
+Dr. Steven R. Cramer was inaugurated in 2004 as the sixth president of Bethel College, and his tenure extended the pattern of strong, progressive leadership.
+During his presidency, the music department received NASM accreditation and the campus became more intentional in its multi-ethnic programming.
+Senior administrators worked to secure the long-term financial future of Bethel during a period of national economic crisis.
+Dr. Dennis D. Engbrecht continued as Senior Vice President.

-A $6.9 million addition to the Middleton Hall of Science is just one in a long string of major construction and landscaping projects since the early 1990s, including Founders Village Apartments, the Middleton wing for Nursing, an enlarged Dining Commons, the Everest-Rohrer Chapel/Fine Arts Center, Wiekamp Athletic Center, Shiloh Prayer Chapel, the campus ponds and waterfall, Morey Soccer Field, Taylor Memorial Chapel, Jenkins Stadium, Sailor Residential Center, Miller/Moore Academic Center, Bethel College Bookstore, and Sufficient Grounds Coffee House.
-Several more projects are on the horizon, and a series of major purchases have shattered the myth that the main campus is landlocked.
+A $6.9 million addition to the Middleton Hall of Science is just one in a long string of major construction and landscaping projects since the early 1990s, including Founders Village Apartments, the Middleton wing for Nursing, an enlarged Dining Commons, the Everest-Rohrer Chapel/Fine Arts Center, Wiekamp Athletic Center, Shiloh Prayer Chapel, the campus ponds and waterfall, Morey Soccer Field, Taylor Memorial Chapel, Jenkins Stadium, Sailor Residential Center, Miller/Moore Academic Center, Campus Store, and a new west campus entrance and a renovated Helm.
+A series of land acquisitions have shattered the myth that the main campus is landlocked.
 The Elkhart campus and the nursing program at Grace College are two of several emerging extension centers for Bethel.
-Total enrollment now exceeds 2000.
+Total enrollment is now about 2000.